389ds/389ds.github.io/docs/389ds/howto/quickstart.md

     dsctl localhost status

-If you have any issues the install log is located: XXXX?
+If you have any issues, re-run the installer with verbose to help identify the cause:

+    dscreate -v from-file /root/instance.inf

 reference: [install guide](/docs/389ds/howto/howto-install-389.html)